There are many ways that you can organise your references.

 Both EndNote packages enable you to import references directly from a wide range of bibliographic databases as you search, or you can add references manually.

-They also interact with Microsoft Word, to help you create accurate and consistent citations and bibliographies in a specific referencing style, e.g. Harvard or Numeric.
+They also interact with Microsoft Word, to help you create accurate and consistent citations and bibliographies in a specific referencing style, such as Author and Date (e.g. Harvard) or Numeric (e.g. Vancouver).

 Using EndNote Desktop

 You can access EndNote Desktop on any University of Nottingham PC and create your own personal library.
-However, EndNote Desktop is only available on campus, unless you choose to purchase the software for off campus use on your own device.
+Alternatively, you can download the EndNote Desktop software to your own device from the University's Software Library for use both on and off campus.

 Using EndNote Online